Last revised 05.07.2015

 Protecting Your Library Card

 It is your responsibility to notify the library immediately if your card is lost or stolen or if you believe someone is using your card or card number without your permission.
-We encourage you to protect your PIN/password for your privacy and security.
+We encourage you to protect your password for your privacy and security.

 Keeping Account Information Up-To-Date